bus-strat-analytics/MSIN0093-syllabus/README.md

   If you have circumstances that require an exception to this rule, please discuss with me.

-  During our "lab" style working sessions, it will often be helpful to have your laptops.
+  There will be occassions when laptops will be used.
 I will let you know when they are needed.

   4. **Class Norms.** I would like to make explicit some norms that I hope are wholly embraced in the classroom.
       - Arrive to class on time and prepared to contribute